 Listen to the Brass Ensemble.Download (mp3)

-The Brooklyn College Brass Ensemble, co-directed by Christopher Coletti and Andrew Madej, provides experience for both small and large chamber groups in the study and performance of traditional and contemporary music for brass instruments.
+The Brooklyn College Brass Ensemble, directed by Paul Murphy, provides experience for both small and large chamber groups in the study and performance of traditional and contemporary music for brass instruments.
 Emphasis is on developing basic performance musicianship through systematic work on intonation, phrasing, balance and interpretation; and the study of brass instrument history, technique, repertoire and pedagogy.
 The Brass Ensemble has toured England, Germany, and Switzerland.
 Special residencies and joint performances with students and faculty of the Royal Academy of Music (London) and Karlsruhe Musikhochschule (Germany) provided unique opportunities for cultural and musical exchange.
 The Ensemble was the only student group invited to perform at the International Brass Symposium in Basel, Switzerland, and was featured at the New York Brass Conference as well as the International Trumpet Guild Conference.
 This active group has also performed at the Metropolitan Opera House, the Albany Center for the Performing Arts, Summer Concert Series at Bryant Park and Battery Park, Columbia University, C.W.
 Post College, Kingsborough Community College and many high schools throughout the New York City metropolitan area.
 The ensemble was featured on the Telly Award–winning TV documentary, Fanfare.
 Guests of the ensemble have included Benny Sluchin, Crispian Steele-Perkins, Walmir Vieira, Ole Edvard Andersen, and many others of international repute.

 Contemporary Music Ensemble